Each year, pasty-makers take part in a unique event to find the pasty champions of the world.

 The titles are fiercely battled and each year brings a few surprises.
 To compete in the Cornish pasty categories, all pasties have to be made in accordance with the PGI specification, including being made in Cornwall of course.
 However, each category also has an ‘open’ equivalent, where anything goes – and every year anything generally does go.
 Past championships have included all sorts of weird and wonderful creations, including road kill and insects!

-The CPA works with the Eden Project to make sure the day runs smoothly and is proud to sponsor the event.
-You will find our members there every year, helping queues of youngsters learn how to make and crimp a genuine Cornish pasty.
+The Cornish Pasty Association works closely with the Eden Project to make sure the day runs smoothly.
+You will find us there every year, helping queues of youngsters learn how to make and crimp a genuine Cornish pasty.

 The categories are split into two sections: Cornish pasties (made in Cornwall following a traditional recipe) and open savoury categories for pasties with creative fillings or pasties from outside Cornwall.